125th Anniversary Scholarships for Black British Researchers

 We recognise the importance of diversity and inclusion in higher education.
 In line with our commitment to fostering an environment that celebrates differences and promotes equal access to education, we are excited to introduce the 125th Anniversary Scholarships for Black British Researchers programme.

-The deadline for applications is 23:59 (UK time) on Tuesday 30 April 2024.
+• The deadline for round one applications closed at 23:59 (UK time) on Tuesday 30 April 2024.
+Successful applicants from round one will commence their studies from September 2024.

 Key features of this innovative scholarship initiative include: